184 South Winooski Avenue

 Medical Providers at Safe Harbor

 Kerry Goulette, PA-C, MHP graduated from College of Holy Cross and received her Physician Assistant certificate and Master of Health Professions from Northeastern University.
 Before her arrival at the Health Center in 2006, Kerry worked for Lynn Community Health Center and Boston Medical Center in Massachusetts.
 Her professional interests include adult medicine and preventive health.
 Kerry is currently focusing her practice on the adult homeless population in our community.
 Kerry speaks Spanish and loves to spend time being active with her family.
-Accepting new patients.
+Accepting new patients experiencing homelessness.

 Lincoln Heath, MD was born and raised in Vermont.
 He did his undergraduate education at McGill University where he received a BS in biology and a minor in social studies of medicine.
 He was awarded his medical degree from the University of Vermont College of Medicine in 2012 and stayed to completed residency training at UVM Medical Center, specializing in Family Medicine.
 Dr. Heath is excited to provide Obstetric and Newborn care, Pediatrics, and Adult medicine.
 He is passionate about caring for families, New Americans, refugees, and those in need.
 When not at work he may be found hiking, climbing, camping, eating good food, or spending time with family.
-Accepting new patients.
+Accepting new patients experiencing homelessness.

 Mental Health Clinicians at Safe Harbor